 Student killed near Simon Gratz High School Mastery Charter: police

-PHILADELPHIA (CBS) -- A Simon Gratz student on the way to school was shot and killed Tuesday morning, according to police.
+PHILADELPHIA (CBS) -- A Simon Gratz sophomore on the way to school was shot and killed Tuesday morning, according to police.

-They say the victim, a 15-year-old boy, got in a fight with three males and was shot.
+They say the victim, a 15-year-old boy, got in a fight with three young males who were dressed in all black, and one was wearing a ski mask.
+One of them pulled out a gun and shot the boy in the chest.

+Someone flagged down an officer moments after the shooting, and that officer took the boy to Temple University Hospital.
+He was pronounced dead there.

 The scene is a few blocks from Simon Gratz High School Mastery Charter and Gratz Prep Middle School.